cmary2023/personal-portofolio/README.md

 Feel free to explore the website to gain insight into my skills, and projects.
 You can navigate through the pages using the navigation bar.
 If you find the website useful, consider starring this repository to show your support.

-## Contributing

-I welcome contributions that could enhance the functionality or visual appeal of this portfolio website.
-To contribute, follow these steps:

-1. Fork the repository.
-2. Clone the forked repository to your local machine.
-3. Make necessary changes and improvements.
-4. Push your changes to your forked repository.
-5. Open a pull request, detailing the changes you've made.

- Please ensure that you provide proper attribution if you use this project as a template.

 ## Feedback and Suggestions